andyco98/UTILE-Oxy/README.md

 ## Installation
 In order to run the actual version of the code, the following steps need to be done:
 - Clone the repository
-- Create a new environment using Anaconda using Python 3.8 or superior
+- Create a new environment using Anaconda using Python 3.9
 - Pip install the jupyter notebook library

     ```